-2. No a la carte items can be purchased by any student:
+- 1. No a la carte items can be purchased by any student: - a.

-- a.
 When there is a negative balance in the account. - b.
-If there are insufficient funds to cover the items being purchased. - c.
-Kindergarten milk debts will be deducted from accounts monthly.

-3. Cafeteria accounts can be managed online at schoolcafe.com.
+If there are insufficient funds to cover the items being purchased. - 2.
+Cafeteria accounts can be managed online at schoolcafe.com.
 Online, parent(s)/guardian(s) can view balances, receive email notifications and/or make deposits to their children's accounts.